ChamodMullegama/DevChamod/README.md

-# Optcare- AI-Powered Web Application for Retinal Disease Diagnosis via OCT Scan Analysis with Vision Health Education
+# Optcare - AI-Powered Web Application for Retinal Disease Diagnosis via OCT Scan Analysis with Vision Health Education

-OptCare is an AI-powered web platform for automated retinal diagnosis using OCT scans.
-It detects four conditions (DME, CNV, Drusen, Normal) with deep learning and provides a detailed report.
-The system also integrates:
+OptCare is an AI-powered web platform that analyzes OCT scans using deep learning to detect four conditions (DME, CNV, Drusen, Normal) and generates detailed reports.
+It also integrates telemedicine for online ophthalmologist consultations, an e-commerce platform for eye care products, and an educational portal for vision health awareness.
+Built with Flask (Python) for AI and Laravel (PHP) for the web application, OptCare provides a unified solution bridging AI-driven diagnostics with healthcare services.

-1. Telemedicine – online ophthalmologist consultations
-2. E-commerce – eye care products
-3. Education – vision health awareness

-Built with Python (Flask) for AI and Laravel for the web app, OptCare enhances accessibility in retinal healthcare.

 ## Demo Images
 <div align="center">